Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Request-Then-Access Protocol

 The first term of the right-hand side of (\ref{equ:prob_mf}) is the probability of $M_F$ given that sensor $u$ does not send a request frame (i.e., event $\bar \Omega$), and the second term is the probability of $M_F$ given that sensor $u$ does send a request frame (i.e., event $\Omega$).

 We first consider the case where sensor $u$ does not send a request frame.
 Let ${\rm A}$ denote the number of the remaining $N-1$ sensors which send a request frame.
-Given ${\rm A}= \alpha$, the number of sensors that contend successfully has the following PMF
+Given ${\rm A}= \alpha$, the number of sensors that contend successfully has a PMF

 Equation (\ref{equ:mf_a_not_send}) can be derived from the well-known combinatorial problem of assigning balls to boxes \cite{feller1991}.
 In that problem, a number of balls are thrown into boxes.
 Each box is selected with equal probability.
 Our problem is to assign ${\rm A} = \alpha$ sensors (balls) to $k$ request slots (boxes) and to calculate the probability that there are $m_F$ request slots with only one sensor in the $k$ request slots.
-For simplification in the rest of this paper, we use notation $\Pi ( \cdot )$ to denote the right-hand side of (\ref{equ:mf_a_not_send}), i.e.,
+For simplification in the rest of this paper, we use notation $\Pi ({m_F},\alpha ,k)$ to denote the right-hand side of (\ref{equ:mf_a_not_send}),